 Jaber’s view was slightly more relaxed, but still, he said he avoids parabens and believes “it’s better to avoid them if you can find something that’s paraben-free.”

 6. Hotel Soaps

 You may not think twice about using the soaps you find on the counter in your hotel bathroom, but they may not be great for your skin.
 Especially when it comes to using them on your face.

 “I’m really careful at hotels,” Jaber said.
-“I never use the hotel soaps because they really dry me out, because they’re heavily fragranced.
+“I never use the hotel soaps because they dry me out, because they’re heavily fragranced.
 I always bring soap with me.”

-The dermatologists agreed that scented products in general can irritate the skin, and said they avoid using products with added fragrances.
+The dermatologists agreed that scented products, in general, can irritate the skin, and said they avoid using products with added fragrances.

 “No perfume; it has to be unscented, because that does nothing but irritates,” Nazarian said.
 “There’s nothing good that comes from adding fragrance to your cleanser.”

 Conclusion: If you have sensitive skin always go and consult with dermatologists and keep in mind to avoid these things mentioned above.